Frequently asked questions.

 Full time Postgraduate students starting a Masters course from September 2016 will now be able to apply for a government loan of up to £10,000 towards course fees or living costs.
 Some part time students will also be eligible.
 Find out more about Postgraduate loans.

-The core MA teaching day at NUA is Thursday.
-You will be expected to be on campus every Thursday during taught periods.
-Sometimes, technical workshops and tutorials are also scheduled on Fridays.
+An MA is an intensive period of study.
+The core MA teaching day at NUA is Thursday and Friday for full time students and you will be expected to be on campus on those days.
+Part time students will mainly be taught on a Thursday.
+Sometimes, technical workshops, visiting industry professionals, creative enterprise workshops and tutorials are also scheduled on Fridays.

 In addition to participating in lectures/seminars/tutorials you should expect to spend approximately 40 hours a week on your MA practice (full-time study) or 20 hours a week (part-time study).
 Your MA will consist of individual studio practice, group sessions, seminars, one-to-one tutorials and lectures.
 Many students have a part-time job whilst completing their MA, so it is important to organise your working pattern to allow for attendance on the days listed above.